Mechanisms of radiation-induced structural transformations in deposited gold clusters: MD simulations of structural transformations in deposited clusters

 \section{MD simulations of structural transformations in deposited clusters}

-The theoretical analysis carried out in the previous sections has been complemented by classical molecular dynamics (MD) simulations carried out by means of MBN Explorer \cite{MBNExplorer_JCC_2012} and MBN Studio \cite{MBNStudio_paper_2019} software packages.
+The theoretical analysis carried out in Sections~\ref{sec:plasmons} and \ref{sec:momentum_transfer} has been complemented by classical molecular dynamics (MD) simulations performed by means of MBN Explorer \cite{MBNExplorer_JCC_2012} and MBN Studio \cite{MBNStudio_paper_2019} software packages.

-\begin{sloppypar} First, decahedron ($D_{5h}$), icosahedron ($I_h$) and fcc/cubic ($O_h$) isomers of Au$_{923}$ have been created using the Atomistic Simulation Environment (ASE) tool \cite{ASE_paper}, see Fig.~\ref{fig:Au923_isomers}.
+First, decahedron ($D_{h}$), icosahedron ($I_h$) and fcc/cubic ($O_h$) isomers of Au$_{923}$ have been created using the Atomistic Simulation Environment tool \cite{ASE_paper}, see Fig.~\ref{fig:Au923_isomers}.
 The interaction between gold atoms has been described using the Gupta potential \cite{Gupta_1983_PRB.23.6265} with the parameters taken from Ref.~\cite{cleri1993tight} and the interaction cutoff of 7~\AA.
-The structure of each cluster has been optimized using the velocity quenching algorithm.
-The calculated potential energy of a free $D_{5h}$ isomer is lower by $\sim$0.94~eV than the energies of free $I_h$ and $O_h$ isomers.
-The energy difference between the optimized geometries of the clusters placed on a graphite substrate decreases to $\sim$0.47~eV, with $D_{5h}$ still being the lowest-energy isomer among the studied systems. \end{sloppypar}
+Each cluster geometry has been optimized using the velocity quenching algorithm.
+The calculated potential energy of a free $D_{h}$ isomer is lower by $\sim$0.94~eV than the energies of free $I_h$ and $O_h$ isomers.
+The energy difference between the optimized geometries of the clusters placed on a graphite substrate decreases to $\sim$0.47~eV, with $D_{h}$ still being the lowest-energy isomer among the studied systems.

-\begin{sloppypar} In this study we have focused on simulations of the electron-irradiation induced structural transformations of icosahedral Au$_{923}$ clusters.
+In this study, we have focused on simulations of the electron-irradiation induced structural transformations of icosahedral Au$_{923}$ clusters.
 The clusters were softly deposited onto a carbon substrate following the procedure described in our earlier study \cite{Verkhovtsev_2020_EPJD.74.205}.
 A graphite substrate made of three carbon layers has been considered.
 The interaction between gold and carbon atoms was described using the Morse potential with the parameters taken from Ref.~\cite{Verkhovtsev_2020_EPJD.74.205}.
 After the soft landing, the system has been equilibrated at 300~K for 1~ns using the Langevin thermostat.
-The equilibrated cluster geometries were used to carry out two sets of simulations. \end{sloppypar}
+The equilibrated cluster geometries were used to carry out two sets of simulations.